bhamon/gpuPlotGenerator/README.md

 - Bitcoin: 138gMBhCrNkbaiTCmUhP9HLU9xwn5QKZgD
 - Burst: BURST-YA29-QCEW-QXC3-BKXDL

+Features :
+- Multiple devices support to generate plots.
+- Multiple output files support to enhance throughput.
+- Buffered or direct writing support.
+- Embedded verification tool.
+- Easy setup with the embedded tool.
+- Clear generation information with percent done and estimated time of arrival.

 Based on the code of the official miner and dcct's plotgen.

 If you like this software, support me ;)